 How much exercise do I need?

-- Moderate-intensity aerobic activity for 150 minutes every week (e.g., brisk walking, water aerobics, bike riding on level ground)
+- 150 minutes of moderate-intensity aerobic activity every week (e.g., brisk walking, water aerobics, swimming, bike riding on level ground), or

-- Vigorous-intensity aerobic activity for 75 minutes every week (e.g., running, bike riding on hills, basketball)
+- 75 minutes of vigorous-intensity aerobic activity every week (e.g., running, bike riding on hills, basketball), or

 - A combination of moderate-intensity and vigorous-intensity aerobic activity.
-One minute of vigorous activity is said to have equivalent health benefits as two minutes of moderate activity.
+One minute of vigorous activity is said to have equivalent health benefits to two minutes of moderate activity.

-If you have a physical disability, exercise can be a great way to stay healthy.
-Talk to your doctor before following the CDC workout recommendations.
-Your doctor can help you develop a workout routine specific to your body.
+If you have a physical disability, exercise can be a great way to stay healthy, but talk to your doctor before following the CDC workout recommendations.
+He or she can help you develop a workout routine specific to your body and abilities.

-You don’t have to do all of your weekly exercise in one day.
-In fact, you can spread it out in 10-minute intervals.
-You also don’t have to limit yourself to those timeframes.
+You don’t have to do all of your weekly exercise in one day; in fact, it’s recommended that you aim for 30 minutes of exercise each day.
+Even this, you can spread out in 10-minute intervals if you want.
+As long as you’re getting your 30 minutes, it doesn’t matter if you do 10 minutes after every meal or 30 minutes in one go.
+You also don’t have to limit yourself to the minimum recommended time.
 If you want to do more than 150 minutes of moderate activity or 75 minutes of vigorous activity each week, you’ll enjoy even more health benefits.
+Just make sure that you’re letting your body rest when it needs rest and maintaining the proper form when you exercise to avoid injuries.

 How can I make sure I get enough exercise on campus?